Comforting the mind, body and spirit

 Darlene Williams Comfort Room

-Darlene Williams was a devoted wife, mother and friend who sadly passed away at The Vic in 2006 at the age of 41.
+Darlene Williams was a devoted wife, mother and friend who sadly passed away at Victoria Hospital in 2006 at the age of 41.
 Her wish was to be remembered as someone who made a difference.

 Family visits always took place at her bedside in a room that had minimal space and lacked comfortable seating.
 Her much anticipated Christmas meal was one that was served out of coolers onto paper plates that were run back and forth to the nurse’s lounge for re-heating.

-In Darlene’s honour and in appreciation of the care given by The Vic, Darlene’s family and friends set out to create the Darlene Williams Comfort Room.
+In Darlene’s honour and in appreciation of the care given by Victoria Hospital, Darlene’s family and friends set out to create the Darlene Williams Comfort Room.

 The Darlene Williams Comfort Room is a relaxed space that allows for visits in an environment where families can watch a movie, play a game and have a home-cooked meal together – a home away from home.
 Research shows that a comfortable environment, along with the support of friends and family, plays a vital role in a patient’s well-being.